-Whether owning or renting a building or office space, it pays to choose and manage an energy-efficient work premises.
-You can lower carbon emissions and save a lot of money for your business at the same time.
+Whether owning or renting a building or office space, it pays to invest in and manage an energy-efficient work premises.

 Conducting an energy-efficiency assessment shows business owners and management how and where energy is used, where to improve usage and equipment and reduce costs.